nathanmcmillan/hymn-lang/README.md

 ## To Do

+1. Optimizations
+   - Registers to avoid push / pop / references
+   - If we have two number only instructions in a row
+   - We can take out the type check for the second instruction
+   - We know an exception will be thrown from the first instruction if the types are not allowed
 1. Tail call optimizations.
 Any time a function ends with another function call, the stack can be re-used
 1. Consistent, descriptive error messages
 1. Add special `@` array for vardic functions `@[0] == parameter[0]`